antvis/G6/packages/site/docs/manual/upgrade.en.md

 };
 ```

-Since we have redesigned and implemented the elements, please refer to the corresponding documentation to modify the new element configuration items:
+Since we have redesigned and implemented the elements, please refer to the corresponding documentation to modify the new element options:

 - [Node](/en/api/elements/nodes/base-node)
 - [Edge](/en/api/elements/edges/base-edge)